Glossary of Terms

 H-1B visa status

-H-1B is a non-immigrant visa that allows a foreign national employee to work in a "specialty occupation" for a limited period of time.
+H-1B is a dual intent visa that allows a foreign national employee to work in a "specialty occupation" for a limited period of time.
 H-1B sponsorship through the prospective employer may be applied for either while in the U.S. or from abroad.
 H-1B visas last for no more than six years and are subject to a quota or 'cap' per fiscal year.
 The initial filing period for H-1B petitions begins on 01 April of each year, for employment beginning in 01 October of that year.
+Those on H-1b status are eligible to apply for Permanent Residency.

-A multi-purpose government form used in connection with F-1 procedures.
-This document must be maintained and active in order to be in legal status in the U.S. during the course of the student’s studies
+A government form used F-1 students and their dependents.
+This document must be maintained and active in order to be in legal status in the U.S. during the course of the F-1 student’s studies

 Prior to April 2013, individuals entering the U.S. were issued a paper I-94 card (little white card).
-As of April 30, 2013, Customs and Border Protection (CBP) will no longer require international non-immigrant visitors to fill out a paper Form I-94 Arrival/Departure Record upon arrival to the U.S. by air or sea.
+As of April 30, 2013, Customs and Border Protection (CBP) will no longer require international visitors to fill out a paper Form I-94 Arrival/Departure Record upon arrival to the U.S. by air or sea.
 The agency will gather travelers’ arrival/departure information automatically from their electronic travel records.
+Land borders may still issue a paper I-94.

 International Student and Scholar Services (ISSS)